tildeleb/hrff/README.md

 Provides two capabilities:

 1. Human readable command line arguments.
-SI unit prefixes to be used as multiplicative suffixes to numeric flags in Go Lang.
+SI unit prefixes can be used as multiplicative suffixes to numeric flags on the Go command line CLI.
 For example you can use flags like the block size argument below:

 		% # set block size to 1024
 		% copy file1 file2 -blocksize=1Ki

 2. Human readable formatted output with optional units.
-Variables that use one of the two new types can printed in human readable format, using the %[hH] format character, optionally with a unit string.
-Lower case 'h' is used to format decimal SI suffixes and upper case 'H" is used to format power of two SI suffixes.
+Variables that use one of the two new types can printed in human readable format using the %[hH] format character, optionally with a unit string.
+Lower case 'h' is used to format using decimal SI suffixes and upper case 'H" is used to format using power of two SI suffixes.
 For example:

 		var size Int64 = Int64{3 * 1024 * 1024 * 1024, "B"}
 		var speed Float64 = Float64{2100000, "bps"}